Jaymon/Montage/README_CONTROLLER.markdown

     \Montage\Controller\IndexController::handleFoo($bar,$baz,$che);
     \Montage\Controller\IndexController::handleIndex($foo,$bar,$baz,$che);

-## WHat about catch alls or extra url path bits we don't care about?
+## What about catch alls or extra url path bits we don't care about?

 Say we have a request like this: